Fugu: Korea

+China

+China began issuing trial permits for serving fugu to restaurants in 2003.
+In 2016, the Chinese government abolished the permit system and allowed all restaurants to buy and serve farmed fish (without organs), now widely available.
+By 2019, such restaurants have become commonplace.
+China also allowed ordinary households to buy processed (organ-removed) whole fish online starting in 2017.

 Cost

-In the case of torafugu, the most common fugu, the cost is between ¥1000 and ¥5000 per kilogram, depending on the season.
+In the case of torafugu, the most common fugu, the cost is between JP¥1000–JP¥4000 (US$7–29) per kilogram, depending on the season and quality, as of 2022.
 The expense encourages chefs to slice the fish very carefully to obtain the largest possible amount of meat.
 A special knife, called fugu hiki, is usually stored separately from other knives.

-Toxin

-Tetrodotoxin (TTX) is a natural product that has, as of 2015, been isolated not only from pufferfish, but also from octopuses, from crabs and shellfish, and from frogs and newts, as well as from other aquatic animals (see below).
-It is a potent neurotoxin that shuts down electrical signaling in nerves; it acts via interaction with components of the sodium channels in the cell membranes of those cells.
-It does not cross the blood–brain barrier.
-In the case of the pufferfish host, at least (see below), their insusceptibility to the poison results from a mutation in their sequence of their specific types of sodium channel proteins.